 Contact: Who on the project team will serve as the main point of contact in case a writer needs to reach out to someone?

 You can certainly include more than these, but the idea is to front-load all of the information a contributor will need to get it started.
-(I wrote why this is helpful in a previous blog post and linked out to a creative brief template you can use for writing descriptive issues.)

 3. Go where the writers are (and tell them why open source is a good fit for them).
 Finding writers who may—or may not—already be in the tech industry is the next, and most important, step.
 Here are a few places to look for amazing writers:

 Write the Docs.
 Write the Docs is a community of software documentarians.
 In addition to hosting meetups and two (well attended) conferences, they also send out newsletters and have a Slack community.
 This is an excellent place to evangelize your project and to also understand the needs and concerns of technical writers.
 Help them help you!

 Content Strategy and UX conferences.
 Of these, there are many.
 Content strategy conferences are an excellent place to meet both copywriters and UI/UX writers (among folks in other amazing roles).
 Here are a few conferences I know of:

 Design & Content Conf

 4. Once you've found the writers, teach them Git!
 While technical writers and UI/UX writers might have experience with Git, offer to teach workshops on the Git workflow.
 If writers aren't comfortable from the command line, show them how to make changes within a GUI or submitting changes in things like Google Docs (but then adding links to those docs to issues to get them used to the project workflow).